 If you take Plaquenil, it is important to see an ophthalmologist while you take this medicine.

 What happens if retinal damage is found?

-If your ophthalmologist finds any signs of retinal damage, he or she will tell your primary care doctor or inflammatory disease specialist to stop Plaquenil treatment immediately.
+If your ophthalmologist finds any signs of retinal damage, they will tell your primary care doctor or inflammatory disease specialist to stop Plaquenil treatment immediately.
+This will help you avoid central vision loss.
+Unfortunately, vision loss from Plaquenil is not reversible.
+So early detection of early retinal changes and stopping Plaquenil are the only steps that will protect your vision.
 This will help you avoid permanent vision loss.
 Your other doctor will find another treatment for your disease.